Oct19/Nucleo-CubeMX-PlatformIO-Template/README.md

 2. Rename .ioc file -> Same as folder name

 3. Use STM32CubeMX or STM32CubeIDE to open the .ioc file and configure.
-Gnerate code.
+Gnerate code(required even if name was not changed).

-4. Open folder with VSCode.
+4. Open folder with VSCode (For Windows, open with Admin Rights, or Turn on Windows Developer mode).
 PlatformIO extension should recognize this folder

 5. Modify code between  `/* USER CODE BEGIN */` and `/* USER CODE END */`